Rail transport in Afghanistan

-Afghanistan has three railway lines in the north of the country.
-The first is between Mazar-i-Sharif and the border town of Hairatan in Balkh province, which then connects with Uzbek Railways of Uzbekistan (opened 2011).
-The second links Torghundi in Herat province with Turkmen Railways of Turkmenistan (opened 1960).
-The third is between Turkmenistan and Aqina in Faryab province of Afghanistan (opened in 2016), which extends south to the city of Andkhoy.
-The country currently lacks a passenger rail service, but a new rail link from Herat to Khaf in Iran for both cargo and passengers was recently completed.
+Afghanistan has four railway lines in the north and northwest of the country.
+The first is between Mazar-i-Sharif and Hairatan in Balkh Province, which then connects with Uzbek Railways of Uzbekistan (opened 2011).
+The second links Torghundi in Herat Province with Turkmen Railways of Turkmenistan (opened 1960).
+The third is between Turkmenistan and Aqina in Faryab Province of Afghanistan (opened in 2016), which extends south to the city of Andkhoy.
+The country currently lacks a passenger rail service, but a new rail link from Herat in Afghanistan to Khaf in Iran for both cargo and passengers is under construction.
 Passenger service is also proposed in Hairatan – Mazar-i-Sharif section and Mazar-i-Sharif – Aqina section.

-Afghanistan's rail network is still in the developing stage.
-The current rail lines are to be extended in the near future, the plans include lines for cargo traffic as well as passenger transportation.
-Afghanistan's neighbors have been improving their own railway networks during the early 21st century.
-The main plan is to use Afghanistan to connect by rail the four subcontinents of Asia.
+Afghanistan's rail network is in the developing stage.
+The current rail lines are to be extended in the near future, with plans to include cargo and passenger services.
+This will connect the four subcontinents of Asia through Afghanistan.